tsvetelinda/html-css-course/04-responsive-web-design/README.md

 * `<code></code>` - a tag, used for inserting a piece of code in the HTML structure.
 * `<pre></pre>` - a tag, used for preserving white-space; typically used with the `<code>` tag, so it preserves the code structure.
 * We can apply padding directly to the `<a>` element, so that the user can select easily.
+* We can position pseudo elements in an easier way if their parents have `display: flex;` property.
+For example, we can make use of the gap attribute.